Blackpool Airport: Re-opening of the airport and development from January 2015

+Offshore helicopter operations

 For many years Blackpool has been the base of an offshore helicopter operation, flying crews to and from the Irish Sea oil and gas fields since the early 1980s.
 All offshore flights are operated through the purpose-built helicopter terminal which officially opened in October 1985 which is located next to the former main passenger terminal (now Energy College).

 Originally, flights were operated by Bond Helicopters/Management Aviation prior to being acquired by CHC Scotia until operations were taken over on 1 January 2010 by Bond Offshore Helicopters.
 Bond Offshore Helicopters became Babcock MCS on 25 April 2016.

 On 5 May 2020 it was announced that NHV Helicopters had won a long-term contract with Spirit Energy to provide passenger transfer services in support of their East Irish Sea operations.
 NHV Helicopters took over the contract from Babcock MCS on 1 December 2020.
 NHV currently operate 2x AgustaWestland AW169 7 days a week to various oil and gas platforms in the Irish Sea (see list below).
 The end of Babcock MCS operations also ended 37 years of Dauphin operations from Blackpool.